IBM/SalesEnablement-PowerVS-L3/docs/index.md

 Welcome to the IBM Power Systems Virtual Server - Level 3 course and demonstration guide!
 The goal is to provide IBM and Business Partner Sales and Technical Sales with the knowledge and tools to perform hands-on demonstrations of IBM Power Systems Virtual Server (PowerVS).

+!!! important
+    In this demonstration environment, full access to the IBM Cloud account is NOT provided.
+User identifications (IDs) will be restricted to specific capabilities.
+Permission to create or modify PowerVS service instances, virtual machines (instances), networks, images, etc. is not provided.
+The demonstration guide provides videos and click through demonstrations to cover these functions.

 The learning material is broken up across distinct chapters.
 To complete the IBM Power Systems Virtual Server - Level 3 badge requirements, IBM and Business Partner sellers must complete Parts 1, 2, 3, 4, 5, and 8 of this demonstration guide.
 IBM and Business Partner technical sellers must complete all sections. **All are welcome and encouraged to complete all sections.**

 All modules are accompanied by recordings and narrated instructions, delivered by your team of authors.
 Be sure to watch these for a visual demonstration of how to perform the hands-on lab components.
 In particular, **it is strongly recommended that IBM Sellers and Technical Sellers watch these recordings** — they will be useful for you as you go about creating and recording your own Stand & Deliver presentations for Level 3 accreditation.